dipseth/react-image-generator/gpt-image-implementation-plan.md

 This document outlines the implementation plan for enhancing the image generator application with OpenAI's GPT Image model support.
 The plan includes completely replacing DALL-E 3, creating separate UI components for editing images, implementing a dedicated Variations page, showing all new parameters by default, and implementing detailed error handling.

+> **Important Note**: The GPT-image-1 model returns base64-encoded image data by default, unlike DALL-E 3 which returns URLs.
+The 'response_format' parameter is not needed or supported for GPT-image-1.
+The implementation must handle both response types appropriately.

 ```mermaid
 graph TD
     A[Update Types & Interfaces] --> B[Update OpenAI Provider]